njlr/mnmlstc-unittest/docs/tutorial.rst

 This tutorial will walk you through the basics of using MNMLSTC Unittest.
-It will introduce to you the concepts that MNMLSTC Unittest introduces, as well as explain *why* MNMLSTC Unittest works in the way it does.
+It will introduce to you the concepts that MNMLSTC Unittest introduces, as well as explain *why* MNMLSTC Unittest works in the way it does, and does not take the same approach to unit tests as many other C++ unit testing frameworks.

 It should be noted, MNMLSTC Unittest assumes the following: